skyllo/fetch-event-source/README.md

 [![FetchEventSource](https://circleci.com/gh/skyllo/fetch-event-source.svg?style=svg)](https://circleci.com/gh/skyllo/fetch-event-source)

 Fetch implementation of EventSource with more functionality like setting HTTP headers and support for Node.js.
-Written in TypeScript with the types includes in the package.
+Written in TypeScript with the types included in the package.

 # Features
 * Lightweight!
 4kb in size (2kb gzip)